 Teeth Cleaning Tools

-- Tongue scraper: A tongue scraper is a tool that is used to clean the surface of the tongue.
-It helps to remove bacteria and debris that can cause bad breath.
+- Tongue scraper.
+The tongue scraper is used to clean the tongue's surface.
+This tool helps to remove bacteria and debris that can cause bad breath.

-- Water flosser: A water flosser, also known as an oral irrigator, is a device that uses a stream of water to clean between teeth and along the gumline.
+- Water flosser.
+A water flosser, also known as an oral irrigator, is a useful tool.
+This device uses a stream of water that can clean between teeth and along the gumline.
 It is particularly useful for people with braces or other dental appliances.

-In conclusion, cleaning your toothbrush is an important aspect of maintaining good oral hygiene.
-A dirty toothbrush can harbor bacteria and germs that can cause oral health problems.
+In conclusion, understanding how to clean a toothbrush effectively is important to maintaining good oral hygiene.
+The bacteria and germs on a filthy toothbrush can lead to serious dental issues.
 By regularly cleaning your toothbrush, you can ensure that your teeth and gums stay healthy.
 Remember to replace your toothbrush every three to four months or as soon as the bristles begin to fray.
 With these simple tips, you can keep your toothbrush clean and your mouth healthy.